How do I create a Windows shortcut?

 - Right-click on the program and click Create Shortcut.

-- This will create a shortcut named "Shortcut to <your program>" in the directory you are in.
+- Doing so will create a shortcut named "Shortcut to <your program>" in the current directory.
 If you want to rename this shortcut, right-click the file and click rename.

 - Once the above steps have been completed, you can copy or cut this shortcut and paste it anywhere to execute this program.
-Once moved you can also rename the shortcut to anything you'd like.
+Once moved you can also rename the shortcut to anything.

 Create a shortcut using Microsoft's wizard